 Complaints may be faxed (020 7415 7811), as long as the form, or letter containing the complaint is also sent by post.
 Complaints may not be sent by email.

-A form is available, either to be downloaded here, or which can be sent to you upon request by any of the clerks at 3 Hare Court, upon which to record your complaint, should you wish to use it.
+A form is available which can be sent to you upon request by any of the clerks at 3 Hare Court, upon which to record your complaint, should you wish to use it.

 Whether using the form, or not, the written complaint should identify: